rusthon/Rusthon/src/jstranslator.md

 			if T == 'RuntimeError()': T = 'std::exception'
 			return 'throw %s;' % T
 		else:
+			## TODO - when re-raising an error, it fails because it is an Error object
+			## TODO - inject some code here to check the type at runtime.
 			return 'throw new %s;' % self.visit(node.type)

 	def visit_ExceptHandler(self, node):